 A: Pet adoption is a fairly simple process.
 Here are the steps:

 - First and foremost you need to find the pet or pets you are interested in adopting.
-You can view adoptable pets through on-line resources such as Petfinder.com, 1-800-Save-A-Pet or directly on shelter website.
+You can view adoptable pets through on-line resources such as Petfinder.com or directly on shelter website.
 Another way is to visit the shelters first hand.
 This way you are able to see all the different animals up close and spend time with the ones that interest you.
 Here at Pike County Humane Society this allows you to ask specific questions of the shelter staff and volunteers about particular pets and in turn they can ask you questions that will help guide you on your adoption journey.
 Lastly, there are adoption events.
 Here at Pike County Humane Society we host many adoption events throughout the year.
-You can see upcoming events by visiting our Events Page.

 - Now that you have chosen the pet or pets you wish to adopt it is time to complete an adoption application.
 The application process is designed to ask you specific questions and aid the shelter in determining if in fact the animal you are looking to adopt is a good fit for your lifestyle and home.
 It also allows the shelter to determine what areas of pet ownership we may want provide more information on for you.
 The goal of the adoption application and process is to make sure that your adoption is successful, permanent, and rewarding, for you and the pet you are bringing home.